 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.

-For additional information, please refer to Item 5 of Form ADV Part 2A and Item 4 of Form ADV Part 2A Appendix 1 at the following link: https://adviserinfo.sec.gov/firm/summary/111521.
+For additional information, please refer to Item 5 of Form ADV Part 2A at the following link: https://adviserinfo.sec.gov/firm/summary/111521.